Alessandro Giacomel

-Alessandro Giacomel (born 9 July 1998) is an Italian footballer who plays as a goalkeeper for club Caldiero Terme.
+Alessandro Giacomel (born 9 July 1998) is an Italian footballer who plays as a goalkeeper for Eccellenza club Ars et Labor.

 Club career

 He made his Serie C debut for Virtus Verona on 26 September 2018 in a game against Pordenone.

 On 29 July 2019, he moved to Virtus Verona on a permanent basis.

 On 30 May 2024, Giacomel signed a two-year contract with Caldiero Terme in Serie C.